Dividing Airline Miles and Hotel Points

 A San Jose Marital Asset Division Attorney Can Help

 Whether you want the points or not, they should be taken into account when dividing assets.
 Maybe the other spouse gets the points, while you are paid half their monetary value in cash.
 No matter the circumstances in your divorce, you need an experienced San Jose divorce attorney on your side.
-Call Foster Hsu, LLP at 408-841-7200 to schedule a free consultation today.
+Call Foster Hsu, LLP at 408-841-7200 to schedule a consultation today.